makeitcloudy/makeitcloudy.github.io/_posts/2022-04-17-how-to-configure-mikrotik-openvpn-server-ros7.md

 tags: [HomeLab ,Networking ,Mikrotik ,OpenVPN]
 categories: [HomeLab ,Networking ,Mikrotik ,OpenVPN]
 ---
 This is an updated version of previous blog post which was describing [how to configure OpenVPN server on ROS 6.X](https://makeitcloudy.pl/how-to-configure-mikrotik-openvpn-server-ros6/), which brings the updates towards ROS 7.X.
-Please read this post before applying those settings, unless you can ammend current configuration accordingly to suit your needs.<br>
+Please read this post before applying those settings, unless you can ammend current configuration accordingly to suit your needs.

 When you have a working OpenVPN on TCP, switching to UDP is like turning the Protocol switch from one to another, and modifying the firewall rules on the device acting as Mikrotik OpenVPN Server, and if it is the case on the router in front of your Mikrotik which may be performing another NAT, as OpenVPN (especially if you work with thin protocols, performs well enough to serve such scenarios).

 ## Prerequisites

 + DDNS configuration on top of your dynamic IP address or static IP address
 + Mikrotik Routerboard/CCR device
 + NTP server configured properly, so the time and date is in sync